NBStephens/auto3dgm-matlab-gorgon/README.md

 ## Using auto3dgm-matlab-gorgon

-#### Sequential Execution
-The entry point is the script `code/main.m`; see comments at the top of that script for a quick introduction.

-#### Parallel Execution
-The current version of auto3dgm-matlab-gorgon supports parallel computations on a cluster managed by Sun Grid Engine (SGE).
-To enable parallel execution, follow the steps 1 to 6 below.
+The current version of auto3dgm-matlab-gorgon supports standard sequential execution on any matlab installation or parallel computation on a cluster managed by Sun Grid Engine (SGE).
+Follow the instructions below for installation and usage of this software.

-1. Get the current version of PuenteAlignment.
-Simply `cd` into your desired path, then type
+1. Get the current version of auto3dgm-matlab-gorgon.
+Either download the repository files directly to the desired path, or if `git` is installed simply `cd` into your desired path, then type

         git clone https://github.com/JuliaWinchester/auto3dgm-matlab-gorgon.git

-2. Find script `jadd_path.m` in the folder *auto3dgm-matlab-gorgon/code/*, and set paths and parameters there.
-If you assign an email address to the variable `email_notification`, a notification will be sent automatically to that email address whenever a cluster job completes or aborts.
+2. Find the script `jadd_path.m` in the folder *auto3dgm-matlab-gorgon/code/*, and set paths and parameters there.
+If you are using parallel computation and assign an email address to the variable `email_notification`, a notification will be sent automatically to that email address whenever a cluster job completes or aborts.
-3. Launch `MATLAB`, `cd` into the folder *auto3dgm-matlab-gorgon/code/*, type in `clusterMapLowRes` and press `ENTER`.
-All jobs should then be submitted to the cluster.
+3. Launch `MATLAB` and `cd` into the folder *auto3dgm-matlab-gorgon/code/*.
+If sequential non-cluster analysis is desired, type `main` to run the script `main.m`.
+If parallel cluster analysis is desired, type `clusterMain` to run the script `clusterMain.m`.
+Jobs should be submitted to the cluster subsequently.
 Use `qstat` to monitor job status.
-4. After all jobs are completed, type in `clusterReduceLowRes` and press `ENTER`.
-This generates low-resolution alignment results in the `output` folder you specified in `jadd_path.m`.
+Analysis is complete when job `clusterRun` is finished.

+The script `clusterRun.m` automates the four major steps of auto3dgm parallel computation.
+It is also possible to run these four steps manually following these instructions.

-5. Type in `clusterMapHighRes` and press `ENTER` to submit high-resolution alignment jobs to the cluster.
+1. Launch `MATLAB`, `cd` into the folder *auto3dgm-matlab-gorgon/code/*, and type `clusterMapLowRes`.
+Low-resolution alignment jobs should then be submitted to the cluster.
 Use `qstat` to monitor job status.
+2. After all jobs are completed, type `clusterReduceLowRes`.
+This generates low-resolution alignment results in the `output` folder specified in `jadd_path.m`.
+3. Type `clusterMapHighRes` to submit high-resolution alignment jobs to the cluster.
-6. After all jobs are completed, type in `clusterReduceHighRes` and press `ENTER`.
-This generates high-resolution alignment results in the `output` folder you specified in ```jadd_path.m```.
+4. After all jobs are completed, type in `clusterReduceHighRes`.
+This generates high-resolution alignment results in the `output` folder specified in `jadd_path.m`.

 -----------
 #### WebGL-based Alignment Visualization